 Greetings, and thank you for visiting my web page!
-I’m an assistant professor in the mathematics department at the University of Pennsylvania.
+I’m an associate professor in the mathematics department at the University of Pennsylvania.
 I do research in a branch of mathematics called Partial Differential Equations (PDE).
 I’ve worked on PDE arising in mathematical models for fluid mechanics, control theory, finance, and with eigenvalue problems.
 I’m also a passionate teacher always looking to innovate in my classes on PDEs, numerical analysis, mathematical finance, and calculus.
 When I’m not teaching or doing research, I help coordinate Bridge to PhD and support the instruction of a math modeling class at West Philly’s Workshop School.

 I developed my love for mathematics at Palm Beach Community College, where I also played on the basketball team!
 I transferred to Georgia Tech, where I did some research with John McCuan and earned a B.S. in applied mathematics.
 Participating in the Berkeley Edge program got me thinking about grad school and helped me get accepted into UC Berkeley’s math PhD program.
 At UC Berkeley, I learned a whole lot about PDEs from my thesis advisor Craig Evans.
 From there, I did a postdoctoral fellowship at NYU’s Courant Institute, which was supervised by Silver Professor Fang Hua Lin.
 I have been working at Penn since July 2012, although I spent the 2016–2017 academic year at MIT as an MLK visiting scholar.